henryyuhsiufeng/NotesOnOS/EXAM_2_NOTES/E2_NOTES_1.md

     - Undergoes translation by the MMU -> the output of this process is the appropriate physical address or the location of code/data in RAM (or error such as seg fault)
     - Where is this stores???
         - Virtual memory is not stored in secondary storage (RAM)
+    - So is memory managed at the user level with kernel level making checks to ensure safety?
+        -
 - Segment: A chunk of physical memory assigned to a process
     - Part of physical address assigned to the virtual address space